When to Use Past vs Passed: Definitions and Examples

 • She has forgotten her past relationships.

-As an adverb, past means moving beyond something.
+When used as an adverb, the word past means moving beyond something.
+Take a look at the following example sentence:

 • The car drove past my house.